NathanBresette/MeLSI/README.md

 ---

+## Manuscript

+The MeLSI methodology and comprehensive validation are described in detail in our manuscript currently in preparation for mSystems (American Society for Microbiology).
+The manuscript includes:

+- Complete mathematical framework and algorithmic details
+- Comprehensive validation across synthetic and real datasets
+- Type I error control and statistical power analysis
+- Scalability, parameter sensitivity, and computational performance evaluation
+- Biological interpretability case studies with Atlas1006 and DietSwap datasets

+All analyses presented in the manuscript are fully reproducible using the scripts provided in the `reproducibility_scripts/` directory.

+---

-*MeLSI: Advancing microbiome beta diversity analysis through adaptive metric learning and interpretable feature importance*
+*MeLSI: Advancing microbiome beta diversity analysis through adaptive metric learning, interpretable feature importance, and rigorous statistical inference*